Complete Bathroom Renovations and New Bathroom Installations Melbourne

 After the kitchen, the bathroom is the most valuable room in the home to remodel.
 If your bathroom or ensuite is tired and dated then our complete bathroom renovation service will ensure that you are left with a room you will love to spend time in.

-Our minimum spend for a stylish yet simple bathroom or ensuite renovation starts from $15,000 exc GST and this includes our trades labour and building materials only.
-The bathroom renovation cost including your suite and tiles would be a minimum of approximately $22,000 exc GST all in.
+Our minimum spend, for a stylish yet simple full bathroom or ensuite renovation, starts from approx. $15,000 exc GST and this includes our trades labour and building materials.

 As a rule of thumb, labour and building materials costs are at least double, sometimes treble, the cost of the fixtures and fittings.
 This may seem quite a shock, but when you consider the number of professional trades and skills involved in such works you will understand why this is so.
 There are plumbers, tilers, waterproofers, plasterers and electricians to name but a few and with these trades working on a bathroom renovation for a constant number of days and weeks this is where the majority of the cost lies.